Seirdy/seirdy.one/content/posts/website-best-practices.md

 Also see [Motherfucking Website](https://motherfuckingwebsite.com/).
 Motherfucking Website inspired several unofficial sequels that tried to gently improve upon it.
 My favorite is [Best Motherfucking Website](https://bestmotherfucking.website/).

+The [WebBS calculator](https://www.webbloatscore.com/) compares a page's size with the size of a PNG screenshot of the full page content, encouraging site owners to minimize the ratio of the two.